 The development of integrated quantum technologies has spurred significant interest in waveguide quantum electrodynamics (waveguide-QED), a platform for studying the interaction between quantum emitters and a one-dimensional photonic continuum ~\cite{domokos2002,shen2005a,liao2010,liao2016a,sheremet2023,roy2017,tian2025}.
 A pivotal frontier in this field is the exploration of many-body physics, where multiple emitters, collectively coupled to the waveguide, exhibit exotic correlated states such as superradiance and subradiance due to long-range interactions mediated by guided photons ~\cite{zeyangliao2015,goban2015,perczel2017,cheng2017,song2017,chang2018a,fayard2021a,reitz2022,nie2023,lu2024}.
 While these collective phenomena have been harnessed for applications like quantum information processing ~\cite{paulisch2016,albrecht2019,bluvstein2022,masson2020,zhang2019a,shahmoon2017,rui2020,xing2024a,xing2024,lu2025,gonzalez-tudela2015,gonzalez-tudela2017} and photon manipulation ~\cite{ke2019,wang2024b,wang2025,lu2025}, the potential of subradiant states—characterized by their extremely low decay rates—for quantum sensing remains largely untapped ~\cite{liao2017,zhou2025}.

 In this work, we bridge this gap by establishing a fundamental connection between subradiance and ultra-sensitive metrology.
-We derive an analytical expression for the decay rate of the most subradiant state in a system where atoms couple to both waveguide and nonguided modes.
-Our results show that, within the present model and geometry, the decay rate follows an $N^{-3}$ scaling of the decay rate, consistent with previous predictions in the limiting cases of an ideal waveguide or free space~\cite{asenjo-garcia2017, zhang2020b, kornovan2019}.
-Notably, we reveal that in the deep-subwavelength regime, the decay rate exhibits oscillations with respect to the number of atoms, a behavior attributable to finite-size effects.
+We derive an analytical expression for the decay rate of the most subradiant state in a system where atoms couple to both waveguide and unguided modes.
+Our results show that, within the present model and geometry, the decay rate follows an $N^{-3}$ scaling, consistent with previous predictions in the limiting cases of an ideal waveguide or free space~\cite{asenjo-garcia2017, zhang2020b, kornovan2019}. {Notably, we reveal that in the deep-subwavelength regime, the decay rate exhibits oscillations with respect to the number of atoms, a behavior attributable to finite-size effects}.
 Building on this insight, we propose a sensing scheme that leverages this scaling to achieve a quantum enhancement where the quantum Fisher information scales with $N^{6}$, far exceeding the Heisenberg limit {due to the long-range interaction and nonlinear encoding of the measuring parameters}.